tanvir-git/odoo-documentation/content/applications/marketing/marketing_automation/getting_started/workflow_activities.rst

 Child activities
 ================

-Odoo also has the option to :guilabel:`Add Child Activity`. *Child Activities* are sub-activities that are connected to (and triggered by) the activity above it, which is also known as its *Parent Activity*.
+CoquiAPPs also has the option to :guilabel:`Add Child Activity`. *Child Activities* are sub-activities that are connected to (and triggered by) the activity above it, which is also known as its *Parent Activity*.

-Odoo provides a number of triggering options to launch a :guilabel:`Child Activity` - all of which depend on the trigger configurations related to the parent activity.
+CoquiAPPs provides a number of triggering options to launch a :guilabel:`Child Activity` - all of which depend on the trigger configurations related to the parent activity.
 Under the desired parent activity, hover over :guilabel:`Add child activity`, and select the trigger: